-People often ask when to start puppy training, and training cats is no different.
+People often ask when to start puppy training, and training a kitten or cat training is no different.
 Pets can learn at any age.
 January is “Train Your Dog Month” so it’s a great time to revisit clicker training.
 Clicker training pets offers a great way to teach pets to learn, think, and please you.
 Pets—and people—will repeat behaviors that reward them and naturally avoid behaviors that offer no benefit.
 Owners don’t have to be master dog trainers to use this technique, and dogs and cats learn quickly how to behave.
 You can even trick train cats!

 Everyone wants a polite puppy.
 But how does it happen?
 Polite behavior doesn’t develop overnight, and what’s cute in Junior-Dawg can become a problem when that 10-pound baby turns into a 60+ pound dynamo.
 Just imagine the potty accidents from a hundred-pound adult dog!
 (House training tips here.)